Source: Your Flesh, nr.29, 1994, p.44-46

 Florian Fricke: Essentially, Popol Vuh began in 1968.
 I lived in Munich at the time, and was working with the first Moog synthesizer, the big machine.
 As rumors of my work spread through Munich, more and more musicians came to visit me.
 Then I began to build the group with a man named Holger and Frank Fiedler who came from the Film Academy in Berlin; this guy helped with the technical side of things.

 My original idea was to compose operas, but very soon record companies got interested.
 One company, United Artists was happy to talk with me and I quickly had a deal.
-After recording the first two records with the big moog (1970's Affenstunde and 1971's In der Garten Pharaos), I changed my musical style and did more music without electronics, pulling together an actual group with Conny Veigh on vocals and Gong Yun on guitar.
+After recording the first two records with the big Moog (1970's Affenstunde and 1971's In der Garten Pharaos), I changed my musical style and did more music without electronics, pulling together an actual group with Conny Veit on vocals and Djong Yun on guitar.
 With this line-up, I made three of four albums that were to become the foundations of the New Age genre of music.
 After these, I began making music with more rhythmic emphasis.
-At that time, 1975, Renate Knaup Aschauer an Daniel Fichstecher joined the group.
+At that time, 1975, Renate Knaup Aschauer and Daniel Fichstecher joined the group.
 They came from Amon Düül II, who had split up.
 I’m still playing with these people.

 Your Flesh: Was Popol Vuh part of the German psychedelic scene?